InSphero Launches Academic Access Program for Akura™ Flow Organ-on-Chip Platform to Accelerate Biomedical Innovations

 InSphero is now accepting program applications and will select a limited number of academic labs to participate in this program, with preference given to groups that aim to investigate tissue-tissue interactions in multi-organ networks, employ deep endpoints, leverage scalability through automation, and evaluate effects of flow on tissue function and/or modulation.
 Participating labs will receive an academic license to use the Akura™ Flow platform and comprehensive training and support.
 The complete academic license package includes sufficient plates and chip supplies for up to 128 experimental conditions, and the all-in-one Akura™ Flow tilting device for gravity-based flow perfusion control.
 3D InSight™ human liver, pancreatic islet, and tumor microtissue models will be available separately.
 Participants may also use the Akura™ Flow platform with their own 3D spheroid models.

-For more information or to apply to the Akura™ Flow Academic Access Program, visit www.insphero.com/academia/a>.
+Find more information or apply on the Akura™ Flow Academic Access Program page.

 InSphero is the pioneer of industrial-grade, 3D-cell-based assay solutions and scaffold-free 3D organ-on-a-chip technology.
 Through partnerships, InSphero supports pharmaceutical and biotechnology researchers in successful decision-making by accurately rebuilding the human physiology in vitro.
 Its robust and precisely engineered suite of 3D InSight™ human tissue platforms are used by major pharmaceutical companies worldwide to increase efficiency in drug discovery and safety testing.
 The company specializes in liver toxicology, metabolic diseases (e.g., T1 & T2 diabetes and NAFLD & NASH liver disease), and oncology (with a focus on immuno-oncology and PDX models).
 The scalable Akura™ technology underlying the company’s 3D InSight™ Discovery and Safety Platforms includes 96 and 384-well plate formats and the Akura™ Flow organ-on-a-chip system to drive efficient innovation throughout all phases of drug development.